 Set up music department (and library) for international 6th form in a convent with 150 elderly nuns next to an unregulated pig farm:

 Taught songwriting to Dutch teenagers with learning peculiarities: “Oranje, Oranje, Oranje,/Ze komen helemaal niet uit Spanje…”

-Attempted to direct the a cappella enthusiasms of Barcelona college students:
+Attempted to direct the a cappella enthusiasms of students at Barcelona’s splendid Industrial School: